-Remember, none of the following suggestions is independent of the others; they all affect each other in multiple ways.
+Remember, none of the following suggestions are independent of the others; they all affect each other in multiple ways.

 Vitamin D3 seems to have a role in regulating inflammation caused by the lung’s immune system.
 Make sure you are supplementing.
 If you haven’t been supplementing through the winter, start doing so now, and take 4 times the recommended dose (RDA) for the next six weeks.
 Some research here.
 Don’t be tempted to think that if 1500 IU per day is good for you, then ten times that amount must be ten times better.
 That’s not how the body works.
 It’s a balance.

 It’s important to restate that taking Vitamin D3 won’t stop you ‘catching’ CV-19.
-But NOT having low levels of Vitamin D3 might well mean your body copes with the virus better than it otherwise would.
+But NOT having low levels of Vitamin D3 might well mean that you cope with the virus better than you otherwise would.

 Here’s a short video from a professor of medicine at Harvard on why it is so important to have sufficient blood levels of this vitamin.

-The immune system is especially helped by good sleep.
+Sleep especially helps the immune system.
 That means getting to sleep at the right time for you, following all the rules for so-called ‘sleep hygiene’, and waking at the right time for you.
 Do what you can to help this.
-There’s an excellent little podcast on this subject here.

-It’s important to get some exercise, and light to moderate cardio exercise is probably the best way to boost the immune system, followed by light to moderate resistance (strength) exercise.
-Heavy resistance training may even depress (temporarily, perhaps for a day?) the immune sytem.
+Exercise is so important, and light to moderate cardio exercise is probably the best way to boost the immune system, followed by light to moderate resistance (strength) exercise.
+Heavy resistance training may even depress (temporarily, perhaps for a day?) the immune system.
 That would be even worse if you don’t leave enough rest/recovery days.
 This also applies to draining and exhausting cardio.
-So, even if you feel frustrated, cooped up and stressed, a hugely heavy workout may not be the best thing, just right now.
+So, even if you feel frustrated, cooped up and stressed, a hugely heavy workout may not be the best thing right now.